Search the Omeda Knowledge Base

 Triggered functionality allows users to enter “triggered” deployments.
 A triggered deployment allows users to create subsequent or child(ren) deployments based on responses from the master deployment.
+Note: Only the first triggered deployment is based on the responses received from the Master deployment.
+All subsequent triggered deployments, trigger 2, trigger 3, etc., is based on responses received from the previous triggered deployment.
 Various response criterions can be chosen in order to deploy the child(ren).

 The application screens used for Triggered Deployments, for the most part, use the same screens as a normal deployment.
 There have been some modifications to the deployment pleats in order to allow for Triggered deployments.

 In order to activate the Triggered functionality, please click on the “Turn on Triggered Deployments” box in the Deployment Summary pleat

 Once the Deployment Summary is saved, a new pleat will appear on the Screen.
 The Triggered Deployment Summary pleat allows users to create the number of deployments that will be triggered from response information from the master deployment.

 One trigger deployment will automatically be available to users.
 Once the Trigger Settings are saved, users will be able to add additional triggered deployments

 In order to add additional triggered deployments, users should click on the link.
 Only one triggered deployment can be added at a time.

 The earliest any triggered deployment can deploy is 24 hours after the previous deployment.
 This will allow the minimal amount of time for response data to be captured in order to be used for the next deployment.
 We recommend that each consecutive deployment not deploy until 72 hours after the previous deployment in order to allow all deferred mail to be sent and to maximize the audience